tusharsuroshe07/Food-Donation-Management/College_Presentation_Guide.md

-# 🎓 Food Donation Management System - College Presentation Guide
+# 🎓 Food Donation Management System -  Presentation Guide

 This document is designed to help you prepare for your college presentation.
 It breaks down the entire structure of the project file by file.
 It is written in a friendly, easy-to-explain format so you can use it as speaking notes!